 Are you an educator, or do you know of an educator who would like to engage your students with citizen science and watershed stewardship?
-We are currently recruiting educators from coastal counties to help us pilot the new 4-H AWW Project “Exploring Pathogen Pollution in Our Waters.”
+After a one year postponement, we are excited to announce that we are currently recruiting educators from coastal counties to help us pilot the new 4-H AWW Project “Exploring Pathogen Pollution in Our Waters.”

 This project is supported by a grant from the National Oceanographic and Atmospheric Administration (NOAA) Bays and Watershed Education Training (BWET) Program.
-Project participation will begin with a two-day, paid Professional Development Workshop at Weeks Bay National Estuarine Research Reserve on June 3-4, 2020.
+Selected educators will complete Professional Development that will prepare them to confidently implement the project with their students.

 Throughout the project, educators and students will become certified Alabama Water Watch Bacteriological Monitors who will collect and analyze bacteriological water data from their local watersheds.
 Educators and students will be supported as they implement an on-the-ground stewardship project related to pathogen pollution.